 - Drive Letter Does Not Exist

 This page lists various reasons why you may receive an error message in the Sierra Chart Message Log about a file or folder that cannot be opened or accessed whether this is for reading from or writing to the file.
-There can also be error messages about the Data folder not being created, and provides solutions.
+There can also be error messages about the Data folder not being created.
+Solutions are provided.

 - Error opening file